junxit/us-congress-bills-112/metadata.md

 - 2012-03-21 — Introduced in Senate
 - 2012-03-21 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2012-05-16 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2012-07-12 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+With written report No. 112-180.
+- 2012-07-12 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+With written report No. 112-180.
+- 2012-07-12 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 447.